preritdas/jeeves/README.md

 ### Versions

 [ ] Translation is currently disabled because when installing the `translators` library in Python 3.11, building `lxml` fails.
-There is no active change to production behavior for now because translation is disabled in [config.ini](config.ini).
+There is no active change to production behavior for now because translation is disabled in [config](config.py).

 ### CI/CD